fin-cli/handbook/commands/user/application-password/create.md

-# wp user application-password create
+# fin user application-password create

 Creates a new application password.